 One of the core benefits of thorough data storage is the ability to execute historical incident investigation.
 The most popular solutions include:

-Elastic Search: An unstructured key-value pairtype database.
-This was the initial means of storage used by Facebook- it is more robust in some ways for dealing with large amounts of data than a normal relational database.
-ES allows for horizontal scale, and is designed for users to get more out of unstructured data.
+Elasticsearch: An unstructured key-value pairtype database.
+This was the initial means of storage used by Facebook.
+It is more robust in some ways for dealing with large amounts of data than a normal relational database.
+Elasticsearch allows for horizontal scale and is designed for users to get more out of unstructured data.
 Part of the ELK stack.

 Postgres: A very common relational database that has become the de facto standard for open-source SQL in many organizations.